Feeling the Heat

 Above: Blue Mountains, Australia, (Infrared thermographic panorama #IR001251-62) (2015)

-In August 2024 scientists are likely to declare, formally, that we've left the Holocene epoch: the 12,000 years of relative climatic stability that enabled human civilisation.
-Impressions of anthropogenic global warming are recorded here with a thermographic imager during one of the abnormally warm winters that characterised the early decades of the Anthropocene.
+Scientists have proposed that we've left the Holocene epoch: the 12,000 years of relative climatic stability that enabled human civilisation.
+Impressions of anthropogenic global warming are recorded here with a thermographic imager during one of the abnormally warm winters here that characterised the early decades of the Anthropocene.

 (Right: enlargement of the image reveals the raw heat data values of each pixel;